 - You can also add an automatic ‘resolve’ message to your ‘More’/’Less’ alerts.
 Just mark the ‘Notify on resolved’ checkbox near the ‘More’/’Less’ control and you’ll get an automatic update once an alert is not occurring anymore (works with all notification methods).

 - Notifications definition: Define the notification you’d like to receive.
 In ‘Content’ you can choose what portion of the log you want to see when notified, ‘Full Log Text’ to be shown with the entire log or ‘Specific JSON Key’ to be shown with a specific key and it’s value (you can add multiple keys).
 In ‘Destinations’ you choose where to be notified, it could be an e-mail address, Slack room (see instructions for Slack alias below) or both.

-4) To define an advanced alert, use ‘/’ before and after your text, and follow these instructions:
+To define an advanced alert, use ‘/’ before and after your query text:

 - To perform a free text search, simply enter a text string.
 For example, if you are searching web server logs, enter safari to define an alert on all fields for the term safari (without ‘/’ before and after the alert text).

 - To define an alert on a value in a specific field, prefix the value with the name of the field.
 For example, enter /environment:production/ to define an alert on all the entries that contain the value production in the environment field.